SShaDe: scalable shape deformation via local representations: Results

 \subsection{Non-rigid isometric deformations}

 Our pipeline is not bound to ARAP deformations only: as long as the deformation does not change the number of vertices and their connectivity, our method can be applied to other types of deformations as well.
 In this regard, we design a set of experiments to test the performance of our pipeline when tackling arbitrary non-rigid isometric deformations.
-We use the TOSCA dataset~\cite{bronstein:2008:tosca}, which is composed by synthetic meshes representing 9 human and animal subjects in several different poses, including a neutral rest pose.
+We use the TOSCA dataset~\cite{bronstein:2008:tosca} which is composed by synthetic meshes representing 9 human and animal subjects in several different poses, including a neutral rest pose.
 By using the provided correspondence and starting from the rest pose, we reconstruct all the other poses from a low-resolution deformation.
-Given the rest pose $\M = (V_{\M}, E_{\M}, T_{\M})$ of a subject and another arbitrary pose $\M' = (V_{\M'}, E_{\M'}, T_{\M'})$ of the same subject, we apply the following procedure: \begin{enumerate}[noitemsep,topsep=0pt] \item we remesh $\M$ to a low-resolution version $\N = (V_{\N}, E_{\N}, T_{\N})$; \item since $V_{\N}$ is a subset of $V_{\M}$, we use the correspondence provided by the TOSCA dataset to obtain the corresponding vertices $V_{\N'}$ in the target pose; \item we infer the remesh of the target pose as $\N' = (V_{\N'}, E_{\N}, T_{\N})$ using the same connectivity as $\N$; \item using the representation of $\M$ in the local reference frame of the triangles of $\N$, we transfer the local coordinates onto $\N'$ and reconstruct the deformed mesh $\M'$. \end{enumerate}
+Given the rest pose $\M = (V_{\M}, E_{\M}, T_{\M})$ of a subject and another arbitrary pose $\M' = (V_{\M'}, E_{\M'}, T_{\M'})$ of the same subject, we apply the following procedure:

+\begin{enumerate}[noitemsep,topsep=0pt] \item we remesh $\M$ to a low-resolution version $\N = (V_{\N}, E_{\N}, T_{\N})$; \item since $V_{\N}$ is a subset of $V_{\M}$, we use the correspondence provided by the TOSCA dataset to obtain the corresponding vertices $V_{\N'}$ in the target pose; \item we infer the remesh of the target pose as $\N' = (V_{\N'}, E_{\N}, T_{\N})$ using the same connectivity as $\N$; \item using the representation of $\M$ in the local reference frame of the triangles of $\N$, we transfer the local coordinates onto $\N'$ and reconstruct the deformed mesh $\M'$. \end{enumerate}

+The approach is summarized by the diagram in \Cref{fig:diagrams}a.
 In \Cref{fig:tosca-isometric} we provide visual comparisons between the original meshes from the TOSCA dataset and those reconstructed with our approach.
 Here we remesh the surfaces to about 6000 vertices and average the result across 10 deformations.
 We apply this pipeline to the entire TOSCA dataset, comparing the original TOSCA meshes and our reconstruction.
 We evaluate the results by computing the Hausdorff distance $d_H$ and the Chamfer distance $d_C$, which are defined as